miki4920/discord-roller/ReadMe.md

 * pr - Private Roll.
 Rolls Dice and sends a message to the author of the command.
 * gr - Game Master Roll.
 Rolls Dice and sends a message to the Game Master (A person with "DM" role).
 * h - Returns a Link to this ReadMe.

+## Mathematical Operations
+At the current moment, you can add and substract both dice and modifiers as you wish.
+The program executes the operations left to right, disregarding brackets.